-A main area of focus in assessment for the 2013-2014 academic year was the revised edTPA (Teacher Performance Assessments).
+A main area of focus in assessment for the 2014-2015 academic year was the revised edTPA (Teacher Performance Assessments).
 The edTPA is yet another revision of the requirements for candidates during their student teaching experience, where they write lesson plans for a unit, videotape themselves teaching the unit, and collect and analyze student work.
 Candidates are required to complete written commentaries in response to a number of prompts, and these materials are scored based on fifteen rubrics in the areas of Planning, Instruction, and Assessment.
 The edTPA is required for all initial licensure candidates.
-During the 2012-2013 academic year, faculty scored the edTPAs for student teaching candidates, with assistance from the university supervisors for those candidates.
-Students do a 'trial run' of the edTPA during their prestudent teaching experience, and content from the edTPA is included in the methods courses for all programs.
-During the 2013-2014 academic year, all student teachers were required to submit their edTPA portfolios to a Pearson website, where the portfolios were scored by trained scorers hired by Pearson.
+During the 2014-2015 academic year, faculty scored the edTPAs for student teaching candidates, with assistance from the university supervisors for those candidates.
+Students do a 'trial run' of the edTPA during their pre-student teaching experience, and content from the edTPA is included in the methods courses for all programs.
+During the 2014-2015 academic year, all student teachers were required to submit their edTPA portfolios to a Pearson website, where the portfolios were scored by trained scorers hired by Pearson.
 Scores were then reported back to the student, SMSU Education, and to the Minnesota Board of Teaching.
 In November 2013, a national recommended score was released, but Minnesota has not taken action on this yet as a state.
-The implementation and integration of the edTPA content into the methods courses continued throughout the academic year and will be reviewed during the professional development day in August once all edTPA scores have been returned to SMSU.
+The implementation and integration of the edTPA content into the methods courses continued throughout the academic year and will be reviewed during the professional development day at the start of the term once all edTPA scores have been returned to SMSU.
 Scores from the edTPA for student teachers, along with the GPAs and MTLE scores, are part of the assessment program for all licensure programs.